rowanmoul/ArchSecureDualBoot/README.md

 #### TPM Objects and Heirachies

 Heirarchies are collections of TPM entities (such as keys or data) that are managed as a group.
 The TPM 2.0 Specificatoin defines three persistent heirarchies for different purposes: Endorsement, Platform, and Owner (sometimes refered to as "Storage") - plus a NULL hierarchy that is volatile.
 Each of these heirarchies is initialized with a large seed generated by the TPM that is never ever exposed outside the hardware.
 This seed is used to create primary keys at the top of each hierarchy.
 These keys are in turn used to encrypt child objects, some of which can encrypt their children and so on, in a tree structure.
 Parents and all their children can be erased as a group if needed.
-Hierarchies are not limited to a single primary key, but can effectively have an unlimited number, though they cannot all be stored on the TPM due to limited nvram.
+Hierarchies are not limited to a single primary key, but can effectively have an unlimited number, though they cannot all be stored on the TPM due to limited NVRAM.
 For this guide we will only be concerned with the Owner hierarchy, which is meant for end-users.

 The main type of TPM Objects that this guide will deal with are primary keys, and child keys.
 Keys, like nearly all TPM entities, can have their access restricted in two main ways: Authorization Values (think passwords), and Policies.
 Policy based access control of TPM managed keys is how Bitlocker securely stores the disk encryption key and is able to retrieve it without having to ask for a password.
 It locks the disk encryption key with a policy that requires certain PCRs to have the same value during the current boot as they had when Bitlocker was enabled (which the user determined was a trusted boot configuration by turning on Bitlocker at that time.).
 In a similar manner, this guide will be storing a LUKS passphrase in the TPM locked with a policy based on PCR values.
 Policies are extremely powerful and can go far beyond matching PCR values, but you will have to read into that on your own.
 The only other policy feature we will be using is the Wildcard Policy.
 This is a policy that is satisfied by another policy (that must also satisfied) that is signed by an authorization key.
 Policies are immutable once created, so this allows for a more flexible policy.
 This allows us to seal the LUKS key once, but still update the PCR values that it is sealed against, since we can pass an updated second policy to the TPM when we update the BIOS or the Bootloader, among others.